themeteorchef/commonmark/README.md

 #### Basic Usage
 This package was simply designed to aid with parsing of Markdown to HTML.
-On the server, we have access to a function `parseMarkdown()` that accepts a string of Markdown.
+On the client and server, we have access to a function `parseMarkdown()` that accepts a string of Markdown.

 ```javascript
 var exampleMarkdownString = "We're using [Markdown](http://daringfireball.net/projects/markdown/)!";